1. Definition of Distance Learning

 7. Criteria to remain active in the program

 –Students who fail to make weekly contact with the assigned instructor will be removed from the Distant Learning program after two weeks of non-contact.
-At that point, access to the assigned software will
+At that point, access to the assigned software will be terminated.

 -Students who fail to make their monthly face-to-face meeting with the assigned instructor will be removed from the Distant Learning program and access to the software will be terminated.